natenka/pyneng-book-en/docs/source/book/09_functions/index.rst

   * function parameters determine which arguments a function can accept
   * arguments can be passed to functions
-  * hence, function code will be executed according to the stated arguments
+  * function code will be executed taking into account the specified arguments

 **What are functions for?**

 Typically, problems that code solves are very similar and often have something in common.
 For example, when working with configuration files each time it is necessary to perform such actions:

 * file opening